DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_root_schema_must_have_name.md

 # Root Schema Has Name
-'Root schema has name' is a Schema constraint that checks every schema with a root key and ensure there is a field called name.
+`Root Schema Has Name` is a Schema constraint that checks every schema with a root key and ensures there is a field called name.

+## Usage Example

 ```yaml
 schema: